-Create and share posts that your audience like | Tip 1
+Create and share posts that your audience likes | Tip 1

 How do you figure out the “your-audience-like” part?

-Note, however, before your head spins when staring at ANY data (because there will be LOTS), only look for the KEY METRIC for you.
-In this instance, if we are trying to use social media’s traffic referrals, then I’d look at clicks and visits.
+Note, however, before your head spins when staring at ANY social media metrics (because there will be a LOT), only look on the KEY METRICS that matters to your business.

 Look for posts with high engagement rate.